Shaedon Sharpe

-High school career
+Early life

 Sharpe played basketball for H. B. Beal Secondary School in his hometown of London, Ontario and led his team to an Ontario Federation of School Athletic Associations AAA appearance.
 He moved to Sunrise Christian Academy in Bel Aire, Kansas, where he had a limited production as a sophomore.
 For his junior season, Sharpe transferred to Dream City Christian School in Glendale, Arizona and assumed a leading role.
 He averaged 21.4 points and six rebounds per game in the Grind Session.
-He competed for UPLAY Canada on the Amateur Athletic Union circuit, with whom he was mentored by Dwayne Washington.
+He competed for UPLAY Canada on the Amateur Athletic Union circuit, where he was mentored by Dwayne Washington.

-Recruiting

-Sharpe was a consensus five-star recruit and was ranked as the third-best player in the 2021 class by 247Sports and Rivals.
-He was previously the number one player in the 2022 class before reclassifying.
+Sharpe was a consensus five-star recruit and was previously the consensus number one player in the 2022 class before reclassifying.
 Sharpe was unranked by major recruiting services early in his high school career and became one of the top players in his class in about one year, in part due to his success at the Nike Elite Youth Basketball League in 2021.
 On September 7, 2021, he committed to playing college basketball for Kentucky over offers from Arizona, Kansas, Oklahoma State and the NBA G League Ignite.
 He was the first number one recruit to commit to the program since Nerlens Noel in 2012.